A Question of Sport

+The show's viewing figures slumped from around 4 million in 2021 to around 800,000 in 2023 following an overhaul of the staff.

 History

 First edition

 The first edition of A Question of Sport was broadcast on 5 January 1970.
 Presenter David Vine was joined by captains Henry Cooper and Cliff Morgan.
-The teams were composed of George Best, Lillian Board, Tom Finney, and Ray Illingworth.
+The teams were composed of George Best, Lillian Board, Tom Finney and Ray Illingworth.

 40th anniversary

-On 8 January 2010, the BBC broadcast a 40th anniversary special.
-Joining Sue Barker, Matt Dawson, and Phil Tufnell, were Pat Cash, David Coulthard, Laura Davies, and Michael Johnson.
+On 8 January 2010, the BBC broadcast a 40th-anniversary special.
+Joining presenter Sue Barker and captains Matt Dawson and Phil Tufnell were Pat Cash, David Coulthard, Laura Davies and Michael Johnson.

 2012 Summer Olympics specials

 Following the 2012 Summer Olympics, A Question of Sport aired two special editions featuring champions from the aforementioned Olympics.

 Gold Medal Winners special

 On 1 September 2012, Katherine Grainger and Jason Kenny were among the gold medal winners featured.

 2012 Olympics special

-On 29 September 2012, Tim Baillie, Jade Jones, Laura Kenny, Greg Rutherford, and Etienne Stott partook.
+On 29 September 2012, Tim Baillie, Jade Jones, Laura Kenny, Greg Rutherford and Etienne Stott partook.

 1,000th episode

 On 4 March 2013, A Question of Sport marked its 1,000th episode.
 Each captain was joined by two former captains.
 Dawson was joined by Willie Carson and John Parrott, while Tufnell was joined by Bill Beaumont and Ally McCoist.
 Tufnell's team won.